etienne-monier/inpystem/docs/source/user/correcting_data.rst

     bands = 90:
     dpixels = [9384, 8468]

-.. note:: Contrary to the :meth:`~.signals.AbstractStemAcquisition.correct` method which allows slices, the configuration files require literal slices such as :code:`1:-50`.
+.. note:: Contrary to the :meth:`~.signals.AbstractStem.correct` method which allows slices, the configuration files require literal slices such as :code:`1:-50`.

     One other main difference is that slices objects *do not accept negative values* while the configuration files values are parsed and *accept negative values*.
-As a consequence, to tell pystem you just want to keep all rows but the first one and the five last ones, you should write :code:`slice(1:m-1)` (where :code:`m` is the number of rows) for the :meth:`~.signals.AbstractStemAcquisition.correct` method while the configuration file would accept :code:`1:-5`.
+As a consequence, to tell pystem you just want to keep all rows but the first one and the five last ones, you should write :code:`slice(1:m-1)` (where :code:`m` is the number of rows) for the :meth:`~.signals.AbstractStem.correct` method while the configuration file would accept :code:`1:-5`.